-Adam is currently pursuing a Master of Arts Degree in Audio Sciences at the Peabody Institute of the Johns Hopkins University.
+Adam earned a Master of Arts Degree in Audio Sciences at the Peabody Institute of the Johns Hopkins University.
 While at Elon, Adam played bass guitar in the Electric Ensemble, the pit band of the Fire of the Carolinas marching band, and engineered FOH and monitors for many performances.

 Laura works as an Audio Technician at Holland America Line, an international tour cruise company.

 Laura specializes in sound design and sound reinforcement for musical theater productions.

 Michael is a guitarist for Carnival Cruise Line.
 While at Elon University, Mike was a guitarist with the Electric Ensemble and was one of the founding members of the band Phoenix Highway which released their first EP in 2011.
 You can preview and purchase tracks from their EP "American Blend" on iTunes.